jmarceli/rails_base/README.md

     git remote rm origin

-6. You have your own preinstalled tutrial application with guard, spork and rspec installed
+6. You have your own tutorial ready application with guard, spork and rspec installed

 ## Request for comments